Serving All of Georgia, Florida, & Texas

 It’s not uncommon to see buses on Savannah roads, whether they be school buses, Chatham Area Transit bus service, or even private buses.
 Unfortunately, though, it’s possible that a car accident may involve one of these buses.

-When that happens, because of the size and weight of these vehicles, the impact can often be significant, and the victims may need to turn to Savannah bus accident attorneys to seek compensation for their injuries.
+When that happens, because of the size and weight of these vehicles, the impact can often be significant, and the victims may need to turn to Savannah bus accident lawyers to seek compensation for their injuries.

 What Compensation Is Awarded in a Savannah Bus Accident?